 Hotels

-Here's an example of a one-night stay in New York City next year.
-To the right of the cost in cash, you'll see how many Rove Miles you'll need to spend for a night at the hotel.
+Here’s an example of a one-night stay in New York City next year.
+To the right of the cash rate, you’ll see how many Rove Miles are required for the same stay.
+If the property is loyalty-eligible, you’ll also see a separate option with both the cash price and mileage cost.

 Flights